-An important issue is that of backward compatibility between equipment conforming to the 1994 and 1991 versions of this Recommendation.
-The issues affecting compatibility include, use of the 2-bit ADPCM encoding for overload, destination selective DLC and the introduction and recognition of a new bearer type called "fax bank".
-The 1994 version of this Recommendation. includes the means to disable these features and thus provide compatible inter-operation with equipment conforming to the 1991 version of the present Recommendation.
+An important issue was that of backward compatibility between equipment conforming to Recommendation G.763 (1994) and that to Recommendation G.763 (1990).
+The issues affecting compatibility include use of the 2-bit ADPCM encoding for overload, destination selective DLC, and the introduction and recognition of a new bearer type called "fax bank".
+Recommendation G.763 (1994) includes the means to disable these features and thus provide compatible inter-operation with equipment conforming to Recommendation G.763 (1990).